habecker/jira-timesheet/README.md

 # jira-timesheet

 This tool can be used to book times into JIRA issues.
-This tool uses the internal rest api (v3) of the JIRA and therefore can be subject to change.
+This tool uses the internal rest api (v3) of JIRA and therefore can be subject to change.
 Use it on your own risk!

 ## Installation